Obstetrics and Gynaecology

 • Blood cultures

-• Urine C&S
+• Urine for C&S

 • HVS (if PROM)

-Pause before prescribing
+PAUSE before prescribing

 • Checks patient’s allergy status and stage of pregnancy